SoulfulHickory3/Project-01/README.md

 # Project-01

-# Your Name
+# Maxym Chmeliwskyj

-# Your Github username
+# SoulfulHickory3

-# List the things you added for points
+# I added both what I made from projects 1c and 1d.
+Combined, those should qualify for points.